 I mean, if things like lube can affect your chances of conceiving, surely a uterus pointing backward can’t be good for pregnancy, right?

 Turns out, the position of your uterus has little to nothing to do with your fertility.
-Fellow of The American Congress of Obstetricians and Gynecologists (FACOG), Dr. Shefali Shastri of Reproductive Medicine Associates of New Jersey (RMANJ) tells Romper that having a tilted or retroverted uterus doesn’t affect you getting pregnant.
+Reproductive endocrinologist (fertility specialist), Dr. Maria Costantini of the RMA Network tells us that having a tilted, tipped, or retroverted uterus does not affect your fertility or ability to get pregnant.

 If you’re having a hard time getting pregnant and are dealing with a tilted uterus, the American Pregnancy Association noted that the position of your uterus is only considered a reason for infertility if all other possible causes have been ruled out.